Publications and videos

 In this section

-The District offers a variety of printed publications to help you learn about water conservation, the District’s work, water resource protection and water quality.
-In addition, many District materials have been designed as electronic download documents so you can access information quickly.
-In some cases, documents are no longer in print, but we provide electronic versions.
+The District offers a variety of information to help you learn about water conservation, the District’s work, water resource protection and water quality.
+Most District materials have been designed as electronic download documents so you can access information quickly.

 Our multimedia section offers a variety of ways to learn about the District’s work: through photographs, informational videos, computer wallpaper and slide shows.